2 men wounded in shooting on Near West Side

-Two men were wounded in a shooting Saturday afternoon in the McKinley Park neighborhood on the South Side.
+Two men were wounded in a shooting Saturday afternoon on the Near West Side.

 One of the men, 31, was shot in the lower leg.
 The other man, also 31, suffered a graze wound to the left ear.
 Both were taken to Stroger where their conditions were stabilized, police said.